Shooting a High Key Portrait Using a Speedlight

 Today’s Post by Joe Farace

-One of my favorite features of DSLRs or mirrorless cameras is the exposure compensation control that lets you increase or decrease the camera’s selected exposure settings in half or one-third stops to fine tune an image’s exposure.
-To do this you sometimes you have to push two buttons or turn a control wheel but sometimes it’s just a button that’s sitting right on top the camera!
+One of my favorite features on DSLRs or mirrorless cameras is the exposure compensation control that lets you increase or decrease the camera’s selected exposure settings to fine tune an image’s overall exposure.
+Compensation can be positive (additional exposure) or negative (reduced exposure) and is typically available in third- or half-stops, although some cameras offer other options.
+To increase or decrease exposure, you may have to push two buttons or turn a control wheel but sometimes it’s just a button that’s sitting right on top the camera.

-Some cameras even have a flash compensation feature; this is basically the flash version of exposure compensation that lets you adjust the output of the built-in flash or a speedlight to increase or decrease the light’s intensity to produce the look you want in the final photograph.
+Some DSLRs or mirrorless cameras also offer a flash exposure compensation feature that’s designed to work with dedicated speedlights that are built by the same company as the camera.
+This feature is basically the flash version of exposure compensation that lets you adjust the output of the built-in flash or a speedlight to increase or decrease the light’s intensity to produce the kind of look you want for the final photograph.

 If you enjoyed today’s blog post and would like to treat me to a cup of Earl Grey tea ($2.50), please click here.
 And if you do, thanks so much.

-My book Joe Farace’s Glamour Photography is full of tips, tools and techniques for glamour and boudoir photography and includes information on all of the cameras used as well as including complete exposure data for each image.
-New books are available from Amazon for $26.92 with used copies starting at $8.86 as I write this, which seems like a bargain.
-Kindle version is $19.99 for those preferring a digital format.
+Joe Farace’s Glamour Photography contains tips, tools and techniques for glamour and boudoir photography and includes information on the cameras and lenses I used as well as complete exposure data for every image.
+New copies are available from Amazon for $29.12 with used copies starting around ten bucks, as I write this.
+The Kindle version is $19.99 for those readers preferring a digital format.